Milton Alegre

-Milton Tobías Oscar Alegre López (born 14 October 1991) is an Argentine-Chilean footballer who plays as a striker for Chilean club Deportes Santa Cruz.
+Milton Tobías Oscar Alegre López (born 14 October 1991) is an Argentine-Chilean footballer who plays as a striker for Magallanes.

 Career

 Alegre was with Asociación Rosario Sport and Botafogo de Rosario in Argentina before moving to Chile and joining the O'Higgins youth system.

 In November 2022, Alegre joined Santiago Wanderers for the 2023 season.
 He switched to Rangers de Talca for the 2024 season.

-In 2025, he signed with Deportes Santa Cruz.
+In 2025, Alegre signed with Deportes Santa Cruz.
+The next year, he switched to Magallanes.

 Personal life

 Alegre holds dual Argentine-Chilean citizenship since he received his naturalization certificate in August 2021.